University of Tennessee: Reconstruction

-Tennessee was a member of the Confederacy in 1862 when the Morrill Act was passed, providing for endowment funds from the sale of federal land to state agricultural colleges.
+The state of Tennessee was a member of the Confederacy in 1862 when the Morrill Act was passed, providing for endowment funds from the sale of federal land to state agricultural colleges.
 On February 28, 1867, Congress passed a special Act making the State of Tennessee eligible to participate in the Morrill Act of 1862 program.
 In January 1869, the Reconstruction-era Tennessee state government designated ETU as Tennessee's recipient of the Land-Grant designation and funds.

+As a land-grant institution, ETU was bound not to exclude any citizens of the state on the basis of color or race.
+To get around the requirement, the university chose to pay tuition for Black students to attend a separate institution, Fisk University.
+The following year, in 1870, the Tennessee Constitution was ratified with a provision, Article XI § 12, that prohibited public schools from enrolling both Black and White students, a policy that remained in place until the 1950s.

-In accepting the funds, the university would focus upon instructing students in military, agricultural, and mechanical subjects.
-ETU eventually received $396,000 as its endowment under the program.
+In accepting the land grant funds, the university would focus upon instructing students in military, agricultural, and mechanical subjects.
 Trustees soon approved the establishment of a medical program under the auspices of the Nashville School of Medicine and added advanced degree programs.
-East Tennessee University was renamed the University of Tennessee in 1879 by the state legislature.
+East Tennessee University was renamed the University of Tennessee in 1879.

 World War II

 During World War II, UT was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.